Taro-Hayashi/KillerWhale/leftside/3_SIDE_TRACKBALL.md

 ### Soldering of pin headers (back side)
-Cut out 4 sets of 6 pins from the 40 pin headers.
+Cut out four sets of 6 pins from the 40 pin headers.
 Insert the pin headers from the back side and solder.
 Insert the long side of the pins.
 In case you have done it the other way around, cut the pins to make sure that the have the same length as the short side.
 ![](../img/trackball/IMG_5107.jpg)